-Theme Action Target Date Lead Officer Target Outcome Review Links to Policy and Process Clear ownership and accountability is evidenced within procurement activities, resulting in transparent and auditable decision making.
-April 2020 Head of Procurement The PCPRs ensure the approvals process is standardised and consistent, whilst still offering flexibility.
+Theme Action Target Date Lead Officer Target Outcome Review Links to Policy and Process Head of Procurement The PCPRs ensure the approvals process is standardised and consistent, whilst still offering flexibility.
 Scheme of delegation in place for each master category area - reviewed annually with the DMTs.
-Annually Annually Procurement EU thresholds reviewed and internal governance amended accordingly.
+Annually Procurement EU thresholds reviewed and internal governance amended accordingly.
 Bi-annually Head of Procurement EU procurement thresholds for goods, works and services are amended bi-annually.
 Associated internal governance amended in a timely fashion to reflect this and ensure compliance.
 Bi-annually Procurement Policy Notes (PPNs) are reviewed and impact assessed in order to understand implications on the Council and actioned as appropriate.
 February 2018 On-going thereafter Head of Procurement PPN template developed and implemented. - February 2018.
 PPNs are reviewed in a timely manner and the actioned.
 The wider procurement and contract management team are briefed and understand the implications.
 February 2018 Horizon scanning identifies forthcoming changes to regulations to support and enable policy and process changes.
 On-going Procurement Governance and Development Manager Horizon scanning is routinely undertaken to ensure identification of changes to policy and process in a timely manner.
 Through Horizon scanning the Procurement and Contract Management Service will maintain up to date knowledge and understanding of implications associated with Brexit.
 On-going

-Theme Action Target Date Lead Officer Target Outcome Review Links to Contract Management A contract and supplier March 20 management framework will be implemented across all strategic and critical suppliers by the end of 2020.
-Contract Manager Customers will be supported by specialised knowledge of contract management team and category specialists.
+Theme Action Target Date Lead Officer Target Outcome Review Links to Contract Management A contract and supplier management framework will be implemented across all strategic and critical suppliers by the end of 2020. anagement framework Manager mar Clear strategic and critical Customers will be supported by specialised knowledge of contract management team and category specialists.
 Clear roles and responsibilities for supplier and contract management.
 July 2018 Category Management Agree an annual plan of categorisation of strategic and critical suppliers.
 June 2019 Contract Manager All stakeholders are clear in understanding the appropriate amount of contract management resource.
-September 2018 Category Management Where appropriate, the framework will be implemented beyond strategic and critical suppliers to extend the achievement of savings, service quality and efficiency benefits.
-December 2019 Contract Manager Efficiencies, improvements and savings will be delivered through contract and supplier relationship management.
+September 2018 Category Management Where appropriate, the framework will be implemented beyond strategic and critical suppliers to extend the achievement of savings, service quality and efficiency benefits. e framework will be plemented beyond strategic id critical suppliers to tend the achievement savings, service quality id efficiency benefits.
+Efficiencies, improvements and savings will be delivered through contract and supplier relationship management.
 Higher levels of performance will increase the reputation of both the team and the Council.
 September 2018 Category Management Create a Contract Management Practitioner Group to facilitate ongoing improvements in our approach to contract and supplier management.
 March 2019 Contract Manager Creates a robust & consistent approach to contract management across the Council.
 Highlight the various levels of training required for the different types of contracts (e.g. non-critical, leverage, bottleneck and strategic).
 This will facilitate ongoing improvements in our approach to contract and supplier management.
 Problem solving sessions across the Council for various contract management activities.
 Suppliers will benefit from open and structured relationships.
 May 2018 People & Skills The Council is more assertive and influential with suppliers through taking a more commercial approach to procurement and contract management.
 April 2020 Contract Manager Behaviours and partnership working considered as part of tender evaluations where appropriate.
 April 2019 Category Management